 In a quiet corner between Karjat station and the desolate highway, a small diner stood as a refuge for an elderly couple.
-They worked tirelessly, the old man cooking in the kitchen while his wife attended to the customers.
+They worked tirelessly, the old man cooking in the kitchen listening to his music while his wife attended to the customers.
 During the day, college students filled the diner, seeking a break from their studies.
 But at night, it was mostly empty, save for the occasional traveler passing through.

 The old man always grumbled about the lack of customers, suggesting they close early.
 But the old lady held onto hope, cherishing the conversations they had with those who did visit.